 The wheels of aged Parmesans are straw-coloured.
 The cheese is crumbly and has a slightly salty taste.
-The rinds are not eaten or grated; they are discarded.

 - January to April (inspection starts 1 December)

 - May to August (inspection starts in the following year, on 1 April)

 - September to December (inspection starts in the following year, on 1 September)